grelleum/SteelConnection/README.md

 ## HOWTO:
 ### Getting Started:
+Copy the steelconnecton.py file into the same folder as your script.
 Import steelconnection and create a new object by providing the Fully qualified DNS name or your realm.
 The would be your REALM_NAME.riverbed.cc, where REALM_NAME is the name of your realm.
 ```python
 import steelconnection